 Another nice perk?
 Todoist suggested projects for me to add to like shopping, personal or even movies I want to watch.
-That’s a handy reminder that doesn’t really need a due date, but is convenient for sure.
+That’s a handy reminder that doesn’t really need deadlines but is a convenient feature.

 Currently using Todoist but want to try ClickUp?
 Import your tasks.

-This one has been around for awhile, and it’s still a solid choice.
+This task management app has been around for a while, and it’s still a solid choice.
 Its name kind of says it all–it’s a place to dump all of your random ideas into a central place.
 Like getting milk after work, or calling a friend on their birthday.
 The simple stuff.

-Their Smart Add feature is really nice, which lets you write out the details and due dates in one line with natural language.
+Their smart list feature is really nice, which lets you write out the details and due dates in one line with natural language.
 It will also send you texts, emails or other notifications to customize how you want to receive information.